nadialefebvre/monty-hall-solution/README.md

 ### Clear console outputs and messages

 - **Informative console outputs**: The code provides clear and informative messages in the console, indicating the number of trials performed, counts of wins and win percentages for switching doors versus keeping the initial choice.

+## Test coverage

+The codebase includes comprehensive unit tests covering various aspects of the Monty Hall simulation.
+These tests ensure the correctness and reliability of the implemented logic.

 ## Usage